knative/docs/docs/help/contributor/style-guide/documenting-code.md

     ````

 ### CLI Output
-> CLI Output should include the custom css "{ .bash .no-copy }" in place of "bash" which removes the "Copy to Clipboard button"
+> CLI Output should include the custom css "{ .bash .no-copy }" in place of "bash" which removes the "Copy to clipboard button" on the right side of the code block
 === ":white_check_mark: Correct"
     ```{ .bash .no-copy }
     <some-code>